tpascarella/sr50/docs/lifestyle/minimalism.md

 It’s also healthy to rid yourself of the idea that everything needs to be perfect and beautiful.

-The Japanese have a concept called Kintsugi where they use gold to repair broken items, and view imperfections as unique additions to an item’s story.
+The Japanese have a concept called Wabi-Sabi where they use gold to repair broken items, and view imperfections as unique additions to an item’s story, because this most accurately represents the rough and imperfect nature of the natural universe.

 You can buy perfectly good items used, for way less than buying new at retail.